Metamood: Individual meta-mood experiences

 Variance in meta-mood reflective states among individuals helps determine the different mechanisms individuals utilize to recognize, monitor, and regulate their feelings and emotions.
-The means by which individuals recognize their current mood, distinguish between different feelings, and adjust their emotions is crucial for the understanding of adaptive strategies they use to cope with interpersonal conflict and stress in their life.
+The means by which individuals recognize their current mood, distinguish between different feelings, and adjust their emotions is crucial for the understanding of adaptive strategies they use to cope with interpersonal conflict and stress in their lives.

 The measurement of trait meta-mood involves three main components: attention to feelings (the individual awareness of one's mood), clarity of feelings (the individual ability to distinguish between moods), and mood repair (the ability to regulate mood from a negative to positive state).
 Among the three components, mood repair is considered the most significant in achieving a healthy emotional mindset.
 Mood regulation takes place on both conscious and unconscious levels.
 Mayer et al. contends that "a negative mood that is evaluated as out of control, unacceptable, and long-lasting is devastating; but were the evaluations reversed so as to view the mood as under control and soon to change, the overall feeling would be far less destructive to one’s equanimity".
 Self-control and self-regulation are crucial components of emotional intelligence and are associated with positive cognitive responses to social interactions.

 Coping strategies individuals use are central determinants of overall psychological well-being and mental health.
 Previous research has shown that meta-mood is linked to lower levels of depression and anxiety, and higher levels self-esteem.
 The perceived ability to distinguish and repair distressing moods or preserve positive moods predicts superior overall well-being.
 Emotional repair is also found to have direct links to the maintenance of subjective happiness.
 Meta-mood experiences, such as mood clarity and emotional repair, are high predictors of life satisfaction.
 Individuals who are prone to being open about their emotions and who recognize their negative and positive responses towards a variety of environmental stressors have a greater probability of experiencing higher levels of life satisfaction than individuals who withhold their emotions.
 Individuals who are aware of their emotional states and are able to regulate their cognitive and emotional responses, are able to turn their attention towards coping strategies in difficult situations and minimize the psychological impact of stressful events.
 Ultimately, individuals prone to meta-mood experiences are able to acknowledge and respond to external environmental demands more easily and recover from troubled situations at a quicker pace.
 However, individuals low on emotional intelligence often exhibit avoidance-oriented and emotion-oriented coping styles.
 In addition, individuals who are not able to regulate and repair negative mood states have higher reports of illness.